HL7NZ/nes-ig/input/pagecontent/getEnrolment.md

 #### Overview

+Future scope - this is not currently implemented

 The Get Enrolment operation allows an authorised user to retrieve an Enrolment record for a Patient using a known Enrolment record id.

 <div>